r-eudave/cordhisk_app/ARCHITECTURE.md

 Selecting a memory loads its narrative text, memory-level metadata, CHO tags, and relationship graph.
 Users can:

-- edit the memory identifier, title, content, metadata, and license;
+- edit the memory identifier, title, content, metadata, and licence;
 - annotate selected text with a CHO and metadata field;
 - remove individual metadata tags;
 - filter visible CHO tags to one CHO; and